VirtuosoResearch/Regularized-Self-Labeling/README.md

 ### Citation

-If you find this repository useful, consider citing our work titled above.
+If you find this repository useful, please cite our work titled as follows.

+@article{li2021improved,
+  title={Improved Regularization and Robustness for Fine-tuning in Neural Networks}, author={Li, Dongyue and Zhang, Hongyang}, journal={Advances in Neural Information Processing Systems}, volume={34}, year={2021}
+}

 ### Acknowledgment